raphw/byte-buddy/README.md

 The zero-dependency jar file is then saved in *byte-buddy/target/byte-buddy-#.#-SNAPSHOT.jar*.
 The regular jar file is saved in *byte-buddy-dep/target/byte-buddy-dep-#.#-SNAPSHOT.jar*.
-Additionally, source code and javadoc artifacts are built when using this profile.See the [developer page](http://bytebuddy.net/#/develop) for further information on building the project.
+Additionally, source code and javadoc artifacts are built when using this profile.
+See the [developer page](http://bytebuddy.net/#/develop) for further information on building the project.

 Please use GitHub's [issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
 When committing